INDUSTRIAL DESIGN

 TATTOO AFTERCARE

-1. Keep the secondskin/tegaderm on for at least 72 hours and up to 5 days.
-No need for any aftercare during this time; just go about your life as normal. ink / plasma pooling under the wrap is normal.
-(See step 5 if the SecondSkin falls off).
+1. Keep the secondskin/tegaderm on your tattoo between 3 and 5 days.
+No need for any aftercare during this time; just go about your life as normal.
+Ink, blood and plasma pooling under the wrap is normal.

-3. Wash the tattoo with water and unscented antibacterial soap gently but thoroughly twice a day, in the morning and evening, as well as any time it may have been exposed to bacteria.
+3. Continue washing the tattoo as indicated above twice a day (in the morning and evening), as well as any time it may have been exposed to bacteria.
 Pat dry with paper towels / leave to air dry.
 Avoid regular towels as they can harbor bacteria.

-4. Apply a thin layer of moisturizer after washing / whenever the skin feels dry every day for the first three weeks of healing.
-I recommend Hustle Butter / any natural moisturizer of your choosing.
+4. Apply a thin layer of moisturizer whenever the skin starts to feels dry, and continue to do so every day for the first three weeks of healing.
+I recommend using Hustle Butter or any natural moisturizer of your choosing.
 Try to avoid any petroleum based products since they won’t let your skin breathe very well.
 Make sure to read through the ingredients before choosing a moisturizer to avoid allergic reactions.
-There’s a balance between moisturizing so little to the point that it dries up and cracks off, and so much that the '“scab” is too wet and comes off before it’s supposed to.
+There’s a balance between moisturizing so little to the point that it dries up and your skin cracks, and so much that the '“scab” is too wet and comes off before it’s supposed to.

-Be gentle with the skin while the tattoo is healing (it takes ~three weeks for the skin to repair over the ink). treat it like an open wound: keep it clean and protected, and never touch it with dirty hands.
+Be gentle with the skin while the tattoo is healing (it takes ~4 weeks for the skin to repair over the ink).
+Treat it like an open wound: keep it clean and protected, and never touch it with dirty hands.
 Avoid pools, hot tubs, submerging the area in water.

 Things to avoid for the first three week (even while the SecondSkin is on):